aredn/documentation/arednGettingStarted/firstboot_setup.rst

 Advanced Options
 ----------------

-The firstboot display also has **Advanced Options** which you can view by clicking the *Advanced Options* label.
+The firstboot display also has an **Advanced** section which you can view by clicking the *Advanced* label.
 These are helpful when you have an existing node that has been reset to *firstboot* state, as described under the next heading in this document.

+- If you want to update your node to a specific version of firmware, you can choose that firmware file and click the **Update** button.

 - If you previously saved your node's settings in a *backup* file, you can apply those saved settings by choosing the *backup* file and clicking the **Restore** button.

-- If you want to update your node to a specific version of firmware, you can choose that firmware file and click the **Update** button.

 Resetting a node to *firstboot* state
 -------------------------------------